MicrosoftDocs/cloud-adoption-framework/docs/relocate/evaluate.md

 Where possible, use automated tools to collect information about applications and Azure services that make up your workload.
 You can use these tools to perform low-level discovery and architecture design discovery for the relocation of a specific workload.
 You should use the following Azure tools and services.

 Beyond technical discovery, the discovery phase should also include other non-technical aspects of the workload.
-Consider the following questions:
+It is important to determine the following:

-- Who owns the workload?
+- Identify the workload owner(s).
-- Who are the stakeholders who should be involved in migration decisions or notified about migration activities?
+- Identify the stakeholders who should be involved in migration decisions or notified about migration activities.
-- What are the potential business risks involved in migrating the workload?
+- Determine the potential business risks involved in migrating the workload.
-- Are there change management processes required for this workload?
-If so, what are the timelines for reviewing the migration process?
+- Determine if the workload is subject to a change management processes.
-- Are there allowable outage windows during which a migration can be performed?
+- Identify allowable outage windows during which a migration can be performed.

-> [!NOTE]
-> It’s important to understand if internal users or external customers could be impacted by any outage the relocation may cause, and how you plan to communicate with these stakeholders.
+- Identify internal users or external customers could be impacted by any outage the relocation may cause and put a communicate plan inplace to notifiy them.

 **Try Azure Resource Mover first.** You should try to use Azure Resource Mover first.
 It's the easiest discovery tool to use, and you can also relocate services and data.
 Azure Resource Mover only supports a limited number of services, so make sure your services are supported before continuing.
 For more information, see [Supported resources for Azure Resource Mover](/azure/resource-mover/overview#what-resources-can-i-move-across-regions).